-Activists in Thai opposition heartland say no politics during mourning
+Thailand's opposition heartland shelves politics to mourn king

 "We shouldn't do anything provocative.
 We have a conscience, we don't want chaos," said a second red-shirt organizer.

-Worry about the end of King Bhumibol's seven decades on the throne has clouded a 10-year struggle between Thaksin and the military-led establishment.

-Thaksin, who faces a jail term for a corruption conviction he says was politically motivated, is loved in the rural north and northeast for his pro-poor policies but despised by a Bangkok establishment that sees him as a corrupt populist who squandered taxes to buy rural votes.
+Thaksin, who faces a jail term for a corruption conviction he says was politically motivated, is loved in the rural north and northeast for pro-poor policies such as the rice subsidy scheme.
+But he was despised by a Bangkok establishment that sees him as a corrupt populist who squandered taxes to buy rural votes.

-Thaksin was also accused of disrespecting the monarchy and even harboring republican leanings, something he and his supporters deny.

-Strict lese-majeste laws that forbid criticism of the monarchy have left little room for public discussion of the succession.

-"The people hold the king so high, they put him above politics.
-But the politicians and people close to the king, they're just like us," said a third red-shirt activist, explaining how they differentiate between the king and the royalist establishment.
+Worry about the end of King Bhumibol's seven decades on the throne has clouded a 10-year struggle between the military-led establishment and Thaksin.

-The government has said Crown Prince Maha Vajiralongkorn will succeed his father soon, after an unspecified period of mourning.
-His formal coronation will take place after the king's cremation, following a year-long mourning period.
+The government has said Crown Prince Maha Vajiralongkorn will succeed his father after 15 days of mourning.
+His formal coronation, however, will take place after the king's cremation, following a year-long mourning period.
 The 96-year-old president of the royal Privy Council, Prem Tinsulanonda, has been named as regent during the interregnum.

 The delay in the prince becoming king has raised speculation among Thailand scholars and analysts that the succession may not be as smooth as the government has said it will be.